tenta-browser/chromium-crosswalk/mojo/public/cpp/bindings/README.md

 incoming messages for an endpoint on disconnection, the connection error won't be triggered until the messages are drained.

-Pipe disconnecition may be caused by:
+Pipe disconnection may be caused by:
 * Mojo system-level causes: process terminated, resource exhausted, etc.
 * The bindings close the pipe due to a validation error when processing a received message.